ahmedshamel1/rag/README.md

 # 🏪 Multi-Agent Bakery Shop RAG System

-A sophisticated **multi-agent system** designed for bakery operations, leveraging **Retrieval-Augmented Generation (RAG)** with specialized agents for different business functions.
+A **multi-agent system** designed for bakery operations, leveraging **Retrieval-Augmented Generation (RAG)** with specialized agents for different business functions.
 Built using **LangChain**, **OpenRouter** for multi-LLM access, **Ollama** as backup, and **ChromaDB** for intelligent document retrieval and management.

 ---

 ## 🎯 System Overview

 This intelligent chatbot system serves bakery operations through three specialized agents, each designed to handle domain-specific queries with advanced document retrieval capabilities.
-The system automatically tracks document changes through hashing mechanisms and employs sophisticated chunking strategies optimized for different content types.
+The system automatically tracks document changes through hashing mechanisms and employs chunking strategies optimized for different content types.

 ---